 The overwhelming majority of medical malpractice lawsuits against ENT doctors involve claims of surgical error.
 A recent report published by ENT Today estimated that 53% of malpractice claims against otolaryngologists asserted "improper performance of surgery."
 Diagnostic failure or delay came in distant second with 19% of all ENT malpractice claims.
 Endoscopic sinus surgery and rhinologic surgery were the 2 most problematic procedures.
 The most commonly alleged injury in ENT malpractice claims was loss or impairment of hearing.
 The payout average was highest for failed or delay diagnosis claims.
 Sinusitis, deviated nasal septum and tonsillitis are conditions that led to the most malpractice lawsuits, but these are also the conditions most commonly treated by ENTs.
 Below is a discussion of the various types of malpractice claims made against ENTs.Surgical Errors

-The fundamentals of surgical negligence claim against ENTs are basically the same as they are for any other medical specialty.
-The question is whether the ENT performed the surgery in accordance with the acceptance standard of care.
-In some surgical cases the error might be obvious - such as if the doctor forgets a step or leaves something inside the patient.
-But these type of cases are rare.
+The fundamentals of a surgical negligence claim against ENTs are basically the same as they are for any other medical specialty.
+The question is whether the ENT performed the surgery in accordance with the accepted standard of care.
+In some surgical cases, the error might be obvious - such as if the doctor forgets a step or leaves something inside the patient.
+But these types of cases are rare.
 Much more common are surgical error cases that involve some level of debate as to whether the standard of care was met.
 A surgical error case was filed against an ENT doctor earlier this year in Montgomery County.
 In that case, Palombi v.
 Metropolitan ENT, botched a facial implant procedure causing permanent vision loss to the patient.
 Another surgical error case was filed against an ENT in Wicomico County last year.
 In that case, Carpenter v.
 Peninsula Regional Medical Center, a young boy died after having his tonsils removed.Diagnostic Negligence

 Malpractice claims involving diagnostic negligence involve allegations that the ENT failed to correctly diagnose a condition or that there was an unreasonable delay in diagnosis.
 As with other specialties, failure to diagnose cancer is the most common basis for diagnostic negligence claims.
 Earlier this year a misdiagnosis claim was filed against an ENT in Baltimore City.
 In that case, Stagnes v.
 Ear, Nose & Throat Assoc., the ENT is accused of negligently failing to diagnose the patient's throat cancer.ENT Malpractice Verdicts & Settlements